Dr Jack Chen

 PhD student in the lab, jointly supervised by Charlotte Deane's Bioinformatics lab in Oxford, between 2009-2013.

-Protein-protein interaction (PPI) networks are becoming increasingly popular guides to help biologists identify and target uncharacterised proteins that might possess a putative function in different biological processes.
-In my inter-disciplinary project, we created an extended PPI network, or interactome, for mitotic microtubule-associated proteins (MAPs) in Drosophila.
+In my inter-disciplinary project, we created an extended Protein-protein interaction (PPI) network, or interactome, for mitotic microtubule-associated proteins (MAPs) in Drosophila.
 Each protein, or node, in this network was annotated with different experimental and bioinformatics data, and then using a statistical model, we scored each protein based on the predicted likelihood of their involvement in mitosis.
 By combining and using multiple types of available biological data, our interactome not only predicts the likelihood of a mitotic role for our putative MAPs but also unravels the inter-relationship of different proteins and their functions.
 This gives us an integrated view of the process and guides our in vivo study of novel mitotic proteins.
 I am now chasing some very interesting candidate proteins (back in the wetlab) using an array of methods from biochemistry, cell biology and genetics.
 Faisal is now the Director of the Institute of Integrative Biosciences at CECOS University in Pakistan.

 PhD student in the lab, jointly supervised by Charlotte Deane's Bioinformatics lab in Oxford, between 2009-2013.

-Protein-protein interaction (PPI) networks are becoming increasingly popular guides to help biologists identify and target uncharacterised proteins that might possess a putative function in different biological processes.
-In my inter-disciplinary project, we created an extended PPI network, or interactome, for mitotic microtubule-associated proteins (MAPs) in Drosophila.
+In my inter-disciplinary project, we created an extended Protein-protein interaction (PPI) network, or interactome, for mitotic microtubule-associated proteins (MAPs) in Drosophila.
 Each protein, or node, in this network was annotated with different experimental and bioinformatics data, and then using a statistical model, we scored each protein based on the predicted likelihood of their involvement in mitosis.
 By combining and using multiple types of available biological data, our interactome not only predicts the likelihood of a mitotic role for our putative MAPs but also unravels the inter-relationship of different proteins and their functions.
 This gives us an integrated view of the process and guides our in vivo study of novel mitotic proteins.
 I am now chasing some very interesting candidate proteins (back in the wetlab) using an array of methods from biochemistry, cell biology and genetics.
 Faisal is now the Director of the Institute of Integrative Biosciences at CECOS University in Pakistan.

 Lizzy Anderson